EthanGroat/FakeEngine/README.md

 # FakeEngine

-This is my 3D game engine to be.
-I'm fooling around with graphics APIs in the hopes of making an engine in the hopes of making some fun little things out of it.
-I hope to make it cross-platform, but for the moment, I will be developing on and testing for Linux.
+This is my 3D game engine from scratch!
+I'm fooling around with C++ in the hopes of making an engine in the hopes of making some fun games out of it.
+I intend to make it cross-platform eventually, and portability is ingrained into my decisions for this project, but for the moment, this is a Linux-first project and I will only be developing on and testing for Linux until a later date when I can be bothered to make sure it compiles on other OSs.

+Speaking of portability, assuming I didn't miss anything, all dependencies of FakeEngine are included in the source code.
+You just need up-to-date versions of CMake, Make, and a C++ compiler to make it happen.
+No pun intended.

 ## The project roadmap:

+* |DONE| Set up project with build system, git, license, gl loaders and all

+* |Done| Custom logger

+* |Done| Custom generic list data structures

+* |Done| Event message system

+* Handle keys (generate keypressed events every frame via a generic get_input() method which calls a get_keys_pressed() method)

 * Build a damn renderer

     * OpenGL vs Vulkan: I want it to be performant but also want to get started quickly.
 Not sure here.
 Will try OpenGL first and maybe add Vulkan later.
       This may require refactoring into an abstraction.
+Further consideration required.

-* Build a damn object association framework
+* Build a damn component system framework

-    * Objects will all have a transform attribute (or assumed transform of 0)
+    * Components will all have a transform attribute (or assumed transform of 0)

-    * Objects can include containers, obj models, sprites, light sources, C++ scripts, Python scripts, etc.
+    * Components can include containers, obj models, sprites, light sources, C++ scripts, Python scripts (eventually), etc.

-* Write a damn API for objects in the tree to interact with each other

-    * Kinematics can be applied to objects by use of (my own) kinematics C++ script/library which gets applied to all kinematic objects

-        * Parameters on the kinematic script component specify physical attributes
+        * Kinematics can be applied to things by use of a KinematicComponent C++ class which gets applied to all kinematic objects, and Parameters on the KinematicComponent specify physical attributes

+    * Components will talk to each other through the event system but also have some things which bypass the generation of events (like local world transform updates of a component when its containing component's transform is updated?); must decide on the detail of this

 Once that's all done, then the whole damn thing might work!
 I actually only need some rudimentary working version of these three things to begin with, and